gharials/dev-path/docs/programming/math-prog.md

     **Hexadecimal representation of colors**

     Colors in computer are represented with numbers.
 Each color has its own unique number.
 See this [resource](https://color-hex.org/) for a list of hexadecimal representation of commonly used colors.
 This hexadecimal color naming format is widely used in HTML and other applications.

+## Counting

+Counting (aka _combinatorics_) is a vast topic in mathematics.
+A programmer needs to know a few commonly used counting techniques.

+### Sum rule and product rule

+The sum and product rule of counting are particularly important.
+They occur frequently at work.
+Here follows a working definition of the two rules:

+**Sum rule.** If one and only one option is to be chosen from $n$ options and each options have $a_1, a_2, ... a_n$ alternatives, then the total number of choices is $a_1 + a_2 + ... + a_n$.

+**Product rule.** If all of the $n$ options must be chosen and there are $a_1, a_2, ... a_n$ alternatives for each of them, then there are $a_1 × a_2 × ... × a_n$ choices in total.
+A common special case of the rule is when each options have the same $m$ number of alternatives, then there are total $m × m × ... × m = m^n$ choices.

+Consult this [resource](https://brilliant.org/wiki/rule-of-sum-and-rule-of-product-problem-solving/) for details.